Website Development Team Structure: Roles and Processes You Need to Know About

 Most web development teams have at least several full-stack software developers.
 What does this mean?
 These developers can build both a client-side and server-side of the project on their own.

-The Cleveroad's web development team consists of both full-stack developers and dedicated specialists working with a wide spectrum of technologies including Angular, Node.js, .NET, Python, Ruby on Rails and others.
+The Cleveroad's web development team consists of both full-stack developers and dedicated specialists working with a wide spectrum of technologies.
+Our main tech stack is as follows:

 Web development teams: Web developer